Background pattern

 • in adults who need continuous pain treatment.

-• in children over 2 years of age who are already using opioid medication and need continuous pain treatment.
+• in children over 2 years of age who are already using opioid medication and who need continuous pain treatment.

-No use Fentanilo Aurovitas Spain:
+Do not use Fentanilo Aurovitas Spain:

-Warnings and Precautions
+Warnings and precautions

-If the patch adheres to another person
+If the patch sticks to another person

 Be especially careful with Fentanilo Aurovitas Spain

-• If you have ever had heart, liver, or kidney problems, or low blood pressure.
+• If you have ever had heart, liver or kidney problems, or low blood pressure.

 • If you have ever had a brain tumor.

-• pauses in breathing while sleeping
+• breathing pauses while sleeping

 • difficulty staying asleep

-Your doctor may decide to modify the dose.
+Your doctor may decide to change the dose.

-While using the patch, report to your doctor if you notice a change in the pain you feel.If you feel:
+Tell your doctor if you notice a change in the pain you feel.If you:

-• an increase in pain
+• experience an increase in pain

-Adverse effects and Fentanilo Aurovitas Spain
+Side effects and Fentanilo Aurovitas Spain

 • Remove the patch.